 When the stakes are high, managers often feel pressure from above to change.
 Those who don’t know how to shift programs and procedures to get the desired results may be guilty of “swooping and pooping” — diving in to critique or challenge what an employee is doing, often in public.
-If the senior leadership tolerates this kind of damaging behavior, you’ll never be able to do the deep work necessary to shift the business.
+If the senior leadership tolerates this kind of damaging behavior, the deep work that’s necessary to shift the business may never get done.

-Swooping and pooping will drastically undercut employees’ confidence as well as their sense of competence.
+Swooping and pooping drastically undercuts employees’ confidence as well as their sense of competence.
 Employees may feel driven into malicious compliance, keeping their heads down and following blindly — the equivalent of, “Boss, just tell me what to do!” — to avoid being dumped on again and again.
-Eventually, the business may experience excessive, ongoing attrition.
+Eventually, the business can experience excessive, ongoing attrition.

-Managers at all levels need to spend more time with their teams, both in group settings and one-on-one.
-It’s crucial to teach and model better ways of interacting, so senior leaders need to provide coaching, whether internal or external, to help middle managers communicate the goals and realities of the business in developmental and even inspirational ways.
+Almost all managers need to spend more time with their teams, both in group settings and one-on-one.
+Senior leaders should provide both direction and coaching, whether internal or external, to help middle managers communicate the goals and realities of the business in developmental and even inspirational ways.

 The typical hour per week allotted to employee meetings is almost meaningless.
 Devoting an hour a day to talking about the real needs of the business, the employees, and the activities crucial to meeting the mission is more like it — that’s focused attention.